davide-ferrara/flutter_omarchy/README.md

 A Flutter package for developing applications for [Omarchy](https://omarchy.org).

+> **⚠️ DISCLAIMER:** This package is in a very early development stage.
+The API is unstable and may change significantly without notice.
+Use at your own risk in production applications.

 ## Introduction

 Flutter Omarchy is a specialized UI toolkit designed for building applications that seamlessly integrate with the [Omarchy](https://omarchy.org) Archlinux configuration created by [DHH](https://x.com/dhh).
 This package bridges the gap between Flutter's powerful development capabilities and the minimalist, terminal-inspired aesthetic of the Omarchy system.